-If you have been charged with drink driving or drug driving in Australia then you are not alone as these are very common offences.
-Despite their common nature they are treated as serious offences and can result in loss of licence, fines and potentially even imprisonment.
+If you have been charged with drink driving or drug driving, then you are not alone.
+These offences are very common in Australia.
+Despite their common nature, they are treated as serious offences and can result in loss of licence, fines and potentially even imprisonment.

 Your driver’s licence is invaluable

-Whilst we are all familiar with our own State’s road rules, often we forget when we cross the border, whether for work or holidays, that we are under the law of the new State and harsher penalties may apply.
-There may be less leniency in sentencing, less options available to you (no work licences for example) or in some cases automatic loss of licence or even jail time depending on the charge.This is why it is vital you get immediate professional legal advice from someone who is qualified to represent you in all States.
+Whilst we are all familiar with our own State’s road rules and regulations, we often forget when we cross the borders that we are under the law of the new State and harsher penalties may apply.
+There may be less leniency in sentencing, less options available to you (no work licences for example) or in some cases automatic loss of licence or even jail time depending on the charge.This is why it is vital you get immediate professional legal advice from a lawyer who is qualified to represent you in all States.

 Where there is a conviction recorded

 A further complication of a drink or drug driving conviction that is often overlooked until it is too late, is the potential for restrictions on travel to some countries.
 You may manage to reduce your licence disqualification period, or even get a work licence, however, you should consider the ramifications of having a conviction recorded.
 The right legal advice about your options, regarding the charge(s) you face, and the best course of action for you in light of your circumstances, is crucial.